Ramlaoui/unrolled-nn-restoration/README.md

 # unrolled-nn-restoration

+This repository contains the content of the mini-project for the Machine Learning for Time Series course of the MVA master (2023-2024).

-Learning for time series MVA course project on Unrolled deep networks for signal restoration
+The paper implemented here is [Unrolled deep networks for sparse signal restoration](https://dumas.ccsd.cnrs.fr/INRIA-SACLAY/hal-03988686v2).